AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 > Response: The machine at the IP address specified holds the files that make up the front end of the website (the front end of the website is everything you can see and interact with).
 These files are sent to the client in the form of small data packets.
 >
-> When explaining the graphic below you can use the following to guide you:
+> Instrucor Note: When explaining, use the graphic below to guide you:

 ![](assets/ww.jpg)